 The drawback of this procedure is that the dentures are quite obviously dentures, and will not look like genuine teeth.
 They will also require removal for cleaning, and will need some small annual maintenance work.

 In order to achieve the most efficient and natural looking full mouth restoration it is necessary to make and fit two complete bridges.
 These comprise of 14 teeth each and are held in placed by 18 dental implants.
 The dental bridges are then cemented to the implants.
 They look natural, feel comfortable, and don’t need removing for cleaning or maintenance.
 Unlike dentures, Fixed Bridgework is permanent.

 Going down this road not only gives you the opportunity to restore your teeth, but to give you the dazzling smile you’ve always wanted.

 At Dentist4uk we use a material called Zirconium to make you beautiful new crowns that blend perfectly into your natural teeth.
 You won’t be able to tell the difference between the real and the artificial teeth, even if you examine them close up!
 Zirconium is also much harder than natural teeth, so it will last a lifetime.

-How much will a Full Mouth Reconstruction cost?
+How much will a full mouth smile restoration Hungary cost?

 If you’re happy with a simple denture solution then the cost is easy to predict, but if you would prefer Implant Anchored Dentures or Fixed Bridgework then the costs can vary.
 This is due to a number of factors that we can’t predict, mainly the condition that your jawbones are in.